SoundScapeRenderer/ssr/doc/manual/operation.rst

 case you can either rename the file isports.ini or change its content.

-It might be necessary to execute ``echo C > /dev/ttyS0`` several times in order to make the Polhemus tracker operational again.
+It might be necessary to execute ``echo C > /dev/ttyS0`` several times in order to make Polhemus Fastrak operational again.
+Use ``echo -e "C\r" > /dev/ttyS0`` for Polhemus Patriot.
 You can check with ``cat /dev/ttyS0`` if it delivers data.

 Missing GUI Buttons and Timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This issue was resolved in version 0.3.2, the default setting for ``--enable-
-floating-control-panel`` is chosen depending on the installed Qt version.
+This issue was resolved in version 0.3.2, the default setting for ``--enable-floating-control-panel`` is chosen depending on the installed Qt version.
 As of version 0.5 (switching to qt5), the floating control panel is always enabled.

 Different versions of Qt show different behaviour regarding OpenGL Overlays